otacke/h5p-todo/README.md

 ### H5P GraphQuiz
 I wrote that on a sheet of paper, but I cannot remember what I wanted to create named this way ;-) Might have been something like Capira offered: Teachers can draw a graph as a sample, and learners have to draw a graph that's similar enough.
 Could as well have been something such as https://quickdraw.withgoogle.com/

-### Optionally store state in cookies/localStorage
-There's a save content state option that stores the state of a content type if the user is logged in.
-Might be useful to optionally use cookies (web storage API), so this feature could work for anonymous users, too. https://h5p.org/comment/14994#comment-14994

 ### Timer
 I have already created a general timer library for H5P, quite versatile, but I do not even dare to look at that old piece of code ;-) Maybe I'll write something new, tiny and focussed and ready for adding a timer (maybe as an overlay) to any H5P library that needs one.
 Could also go into H5P-Question.